MP

 The 3 topics or ‘niches’ in the content hubs are somewhat related.
 When you talk about moving into your first apartment and decorating, that makes sense.

 Creativity, productivity, and blogging are a little less immediately related.
-But when you keep in mind that this is your hub, connecting one blog post topic to another will become effortless.
+But when you remember that this is your hub, connecting one blog post topic to another will become effortless.

 Building a content hub